madetech/blog/books/building_better_software_teams/02_quality/10_give_teams_ownership.md

 If you're overly keen to jump back in and provide input, you'll too easily undo the work involved in imparting a true sense of responsibility and empowerment, and before you know it, members of the team will be deferring decision making outside of the team.

 You should try to see your role as preventing the team from jumping off a cliff, but not much more.
 Opening yourself to the right conversations can help a seasoned leader more easily accept this transfer of decision making.

+This topic is discussed more fully in our article on [Accepting Mistakes](https://www.madetech.com/blog/learning-from-mistakes).

 ## Ensure You're Being Asked the Right Questions